substack/minimist/readme.markdown

 * `opts.default` - an object mapping string argument names to default values
 * `opts.stopEarly` - when true, populate `argv._` with everything after the
 first non-option
+* `opts.requireEquals` - when true double hyphenated arguments can only be given a value by specifying the value after a `=`.
+This allows double hyphenated arguments to be followed by, for example, pathnames without the pathname being treated as a value for the preceding double hyphenated argument.
+E.g., when set `--foo=abc` is argument `foo` with value `abc`, but `--foo abc` is argument `foo` with a separate `argv._` element containing `abc`.
 * `opts['--']` - when true, populate `argv._` with everything before the `--`
 and `argv['--']` with everything after the `--`.
 Here's an example: